shivangitripathi2712/RAG_oscardataset/README.md

 # Oscars 2023 Query and Chat System (Retrieval augmented generation)

 ## Project Description
-In this project, the Retriever-Augmented Generation (RAG) process is utilized to enhance the text-based query system with the aim of answering questions about the 2023 Oscars ceremony.
+In this project, the Retriever-Augmented Generation (RAG) process is utilized to enhance the text-based query system to answer questions about the 2023 Oscars ceremony.
 RAG works by employing a two-step approach: firstly, the "retriever" component uses a sentence transformer model to convert the input query text into a dense vector, or embedding.
 These embeddings effectively capture the semantic essence of the text.
 This embedding is then used to search a ChromaDB database collection, which retrieves a set of documents that are contextually relevant to the query.
 The documents returned by ChromaDB act as an augmented knowledge base for the second step of the process.

-The "generator" component then takes over, which in this case, is the LLAMA 2 model, a potent language model adept at generating contextually rich text.
+The "generator" component then takes over, which in this case, is the LLAMA 2 model, an open-source language model adept at generating contextually rich text.
 The LLAMA 2 model receives the query along with the relevant documents retrieved by the ChromaDB as input.
 Using this combined information, the LLAMA 2 model generates an answer by synthesizing the information from the retrieved documents with the query context, producing a coherent and contextually relevant response.
 This integrated approach ensures that the answers provided by the chat interface are not just based on the LLAMA 2 model's pre-trained knowledge but are also informed by the specific details contained within the documents relevant to the Oscars 2023.
-The result is an enriched and accurate response that leverages both the depth of the retrieved documents and the generative capabilities of the LLAMA 2 model.
+The result is an accurate response that leverages both the depth of the retrieved documents and the generative capabilities of the LLAMA 2 model.
 ## How to Clone and Deploy

 ### Prerequisites